 Some TRL users stated that the scale can sometimes seem subjective rather than objective, and that power and influence bias the ultimate assignment of TRLs.From Olechowski, AL, Eppinger,SD, Joglekar, N & Tomaschek, K (2020).
 Technology readiness levels: Shortcomings and improvement opportunities.
 Systems Engineering, 23(4), 395-408.

-Clearly, if the outcomes of TRL estimates are determined by the most expensive suit in the room, this is a problem.
+Clearly, if the outcomes of TRL estimates are determined by the most expensive suit in the room, we have a problem.

 The scope of the TRL assessment can be difficult to define

 Here is what I mean by “scope”: Let’s say you want to estimate the technology maturity level of hydrogen-powered cars.
 Of course, a hydrogen-powered car is not one technology, but many.
 For example, you need an engine, hydrogen storage, and perhaps you might even include the refilling infrastructure, or hydrogen production.
 And each of these technologies in turn consists of many other technologies.
 Where do you draw the line?
 What do you include in your TRL estimate?
 And do you pack all of this into one maturity level score?
 Or would it be better to estimate some type of compound TRL score?
 This is what I mean by “scope”.